Lilian Weng

 Weng joined OpenAI in 2018, according to TechCrunch's account of her 2024 departure.
 That report says she began on OpenAI's robotics work, later moved into applied AI research, and after GPT-4 was tasked with building a dedicated Safety Systems team.
 It also reports that the team grew to more than 80 scientists, researchers, and policy experts by the time she left.

-OpenAI's own contribution pages place Weng inside the technical history of major deployed systems.
+OpenAI's own pages place Weng inside the technical history of major deployed systems and safety governance.
 The GPT-4 contribution page lists her among research contributors.
 The GPT-4V contribution page lists her in evaluation data and safety systems research.
 The GPT-4o contribution page also lists her among technical contributors.
+OpenAI's May 2024 Safety and Security Committee announcement named Lilian Weng, then Head of Safety Systems, among the technical and policy experts on the committee.

 That record is important because safety systems are where model behavior becomes operational.
 They include evaluations, mitigations, classifiers, red-team learnings, policy interpretation, deployment controls, and post-release monitoring.
 In a mass-deployed model, safety is not only an abstract alignment goal.
 It is an engineering organization with thresholds, tools, incident loops, and product pressure around it.